wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
-NOT released
-* Fix: Not all quicktags adsense ads are shown if no default ads are used
+* Fix: Not all quicktag generated adsense ads are shown if no default ads are used

 = 1.4.6 =
 * New: Theme API for custom theme integration of AdSense ads supports margin and alignment options now